Is my child growing normally?

-Regular measuring and plotting on a growth chart is key to identifying if your child has a growth issue.
+Regular measuring and plotting on a growth chart is key to identifying if your child's growth is slow.
 Ensure that your child is measured and weighed and the results are plotted by his or her doctor regularly.
-If an issue with growth is suspected, or if your child was born SGA, he or she should be measured and weighed every 6 months by the doctor.
-Children born SGA should be measured and weighed more often — every 3 months — in the first year of life.
+If an issue with growth is suspected, or if your child was born small for gestational age (SGA), he or she should be measured and weighed more often - every 3 months - in the first year of life.

 At each visit, your child’s doctor should measure his or her:

 If a growth problem has been identified, your child’s doctor may run some tests to find out what’s causing the problem.
 At this point you should discuss with your child’s doctor if there is a medical issue that may require seeing a specialist.
 Watch the video above to learn more.

 Which growth milestones should I watch out for?

 To help you detect if your child may have a growth issue, it is helpful to understand the normal growth pattern and milestones.
 One guide doctors use is called the ‘rule of fives’.
 This suggests that babies typically grow about 25 cm in the first year of life.
 From ages 1 to 4, they grow at a rate of about 10 cm per year.
 Growth slows to a rate of about 5 cm per year from the age of 4 until puberty.
 During puberty, there will be a period of rapid growth, called the pubertal growth spurt.
 A child’s growth is generally limited after puberty ends, so it is important to uncover any growth issues as early as possible to maximise growth potential.